-As of Kubernetes 1.8, a subset of the Kubelet’s configuration parameters may be set via an on-disk config file, as a substitute for command-line flags.
-In the future, most of the existing command-line flags will be deprecated in favor of providing parameters via a config file, which simplifies node deployment.
+A subset of the Kubelet’s configuration parameters may be set via an on-disk config file, as a substitute for command-line flags.
+This functionality is considered beta in v1.10.

 The subset of the Kubelet’s configuration that can be configured via a file